-It's a valuable way for CanonGeek readers to evaluate what's good and not good in a camera bag format and this type of bag is worth considering.
+It can be confusing, This post will help you to evaluate what's good and not good with this camera bag design and whether this type of bag is worth considering for the way you shoot.

 Looking at several different photos of any accessory is a great way to begin to evaluate it.
-This bag is tall and thin, so it is easy to carry.
+Study this photo for a minute.

-Unless you are carrying a seriously heavy tripod, several large lenses or sophisticated lighting equipment you won't have 45 lbs. of cameras and accessories on your photo shoot.
+Unless you are carrying a seriously heavy tripod, several large lenses or sophisticated lighting equipment you won't need 45 lbs. of cameras and accessories on your photo shoot.

 I love this design as a "day" backpack, very useful and practical for a hiking/photography excursion.
-I don't really consider it a "Sling" gadget bag but this is the label it was given by the vendor advertising it on Amazon.
+I don't really consider it as a fully slinging "Sling" camera bag but it's the label it was given by the listing on Amazon.

 True sling bags have the ability to have a should strap around your neck or shoulder and sling the bag around for access to your equipment.
 All of the separate compartments give it extreme versatility to use it for several, adaptable camera gear, hiking accessories, food, drink combination.

 ENTRANCES.
 This bag has 3 quick entry paths to the camera compartment and you can arrange the dividers to fit your equipment needs.

 ACCESSORIES.
 It has 4 accessory pockets, each with its own size to accommodate different accessories.
 You can never have too many pockets in a camera bag,

 STRAPS.
 You can tuck away the shoulder and waist straps and use it either as a secure backpack or a single strap sling over one shoulder, whichever is more convenient at the time.

 HANDLE.
 It has a luggage handle slot for piggybacking on the trolley handle of a suitcase.
 That makes it easy to transport through an airport.